-- 1. Promote BUILD TORONTO's vision by embracing the demands of the City and its residents, and create value in terms of city building and financial returns. - 2.
+- 1. Enhance BUILD TORONTO's vision by embracing the demands of the City and its residents, and create value in terms of city building and financial returns. - 2.
 Continuously improve transparency and accountability through better reporting and communication of BUILD TORONTO's role, its objectives, value creation and achievements through more quantifiable and qualitative information. - 3.
 Maximize the value of City-owned real estate assets through monetization and city building.
 BUILD TORONTO will collaboratively work with the City and other agencies to develop and execute new strategies on a holistic property-by-property basis, to augment and improve the current "declaration of surplus process" to yield further potential sites and address the lack of incoming product. - 4.
-Deliver more affordable housing to the City by negotiating specific affordable housing targets for the next five years, developing "preferred supplier" arrangements with affordable home providers and creating a programmable model for implementation.
-The implementation of affordable targets requires an agreement with the Affordable Housing Office that will be approved by the Board and is contingent on funding levels and current and future site capacity.
+Deliver more affordable housing to the City by establishing specific affordable housing targets with the Affordable Housing Office for the next five years, developing "preferred supplier" arrangements with affordable home providers and creating a

-- Achieve better outcomes through the development, investment and sale of property.
+- programmable model for implementation.
+The implementation of affordable targets requires an agreement with the Affordable Housing Office that will be approved by the Board and is contingent on funding levels and current and future site capacity. - Achieve better outcomes through the development, investment and sale of property.
 This will allow BUILD TORONTO to distinguish between gains made through its development skill and upward market movements. - 6.
-Reduce financial volatility through the creation of (1) staggered points of sale through the development cycle, (2) multiple-revenue events, which will vary the timing and maximize the return by moving projects through the development cycle and (3) a continuing income stream through minority investments in selected strategic assets, which will be held for a medium term to earn income and capital appreciation while also being responsive to market demand for certain products and meeting the company's long-term financial objectives. - 7.
+Manage Financial Risk through the creation of (1) staggered points of sale through the development cycle, (2) multiple-revenue events, which will vary the timing and maximize the return by moving projects through the development cycle and (3) a continuing income stream through material, but not controlling, investments in selected strategic assets, which will be a long term objective portfolio, with specific revolving investments being held for a medium term to earn income and capital appreciation while also being responsive to market demand for certain products and meeting the company's long-term financial objectives, including meeting the City's expectation of financial dividends. - 7.
 Foster a commitment to collaboration throughout BUILD TORONTO's product life cycle and throughout the organization. - 8.
 Focus on investment and development opportunities that support the City's transit and other priority initiatives.

 The 2015-2019 plan period projection is presented in the Appendix.
-Although BUILD TORONTO believes that it has reasonable expectations reflected in its 2015-2019 projections, these are estimates based on the best information available at the time and accordingly, actual results may differ.
+Although BUILD TORONTO believes that it has reasonable expectations reflected in its 2015-2019 projections, these are estimates based on the best information available at the time and accordingly, actual results may differ, and the future periods are meant to be more indicative than exact.
 Over its initial five years, BUILD TORONTO has created a strong foundation by maximizing its outcomes despite a number of challenges, such as a lack of quality sites with limited development potential and balancing financial returns and City Building initiatives.
 In order to leverage its strengths and address the challenges, the 2015-2019 Strategic Direction sets out a plan to position BUILD TORONTO as the driver to help the City realize greater value and support the vision for further cooperation to maximize real estate value creation.
-The focus will be on continuing to support the City and its ABCD's while realizing our short- and longer-term deliverables, including strategic City Building and affordable housing goals within the existing portfolio, and by implementing the above mentioned eight strategic objectives.
+The focus will be on continuing to support the City and its ABCD's while realizing our short- and longer-term deliverables, including strategic